Democrats pressure GOP on debt limit, spending cuts

 “The IRA’s substantial and almost immediate results have made the U.S.’s clean energy economy the envy of the world,” she said in her written remarks.

-“Congress was right to enact it, public health and the environment will benefit from it, and it should be left in place to do its job,” Krupp said.
+“Congress was right to enact (it), our health and the environment will benefit because of it, and it should be left in place to do its job,” Krupp said.

+Brian Riedl, a senior fellow at the Manhattan Institute for Policy Research, told lawmakers there has been a long history of attaching efforts to reduce the deficit to debt ceiling bills.
+He said the nation’s debt, now at more than $31 trillion, means that all legislative avenues should be open to addressing it.

+Jason Fichtner, chief economist at the Bipartisan Policy Center, said while the debt limit is not a good mechanism to address the nation’s fiscal challenges, “it is the opportunity currently present and available.”

 Copyright 2023 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.